pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 CSI defines the GetCapacity RPC call for the controller service to report information about the current capacity but it's not accessible in the Kubernetes scheduler.
-A new API type which represents capacity is introduced to solve this (details below).

-The CSI driver deployment is responsible for creating and updating objects of that type.
-The external-provisioner gets extended to handle this, so CSI drivers only need to implement the GetCapacity call.
-Each capacity value has a lifetime chosen by the creator.
-Removal of expired values is left to the Kubernetes scheduler.
-This avoids the issue that two different processes both try the same operation, which would be redundant work.
-Making the Kubernetes scheduler responsible for this has the advantage that it also works when the driver crashes or gets de-installed.
+The existing `CSIDriver` type gets extended with a `Status` field that (initially) only holds the capacity information in a format that is sufficiently flexible to handle the use cases outlined above.
+In the future, that `Status` field could also be extended to represent other dynamic information about the driver.

+The CSI driver deployment is already responsible for creating a `CSIDriver` object for itself.
+Now it will also have to enable and configure the adding, updating and removing of capacity information.
+To simplify that, the `external-provisioner` will be extended to handle this based on the already existing APIs (i.e. no changes needed in a CSI driver itself).

-The Kubernetes scheduler monitors those objects and uses that information when it comes to making scheduling decisions.
-If the scheduler has no current capacity information, it proceeds without it, so nothing changes for CSI driver deployments that do not support capacity tracking.
+The Kubernetes scheduler monitors `CSIDriver` objects and uses that information when it comes to making scheduling decisions.
+If the driver does not indicate that it supports capacity reporting, then the scheduler proceeds just as it does now, so nothing changes for existing CSI driver deployments.

-This is a problem for deployments that do support it, but haven’t been able to provide the necessary information yet.
-TODO: extend CSIDriverInfo with a field that tells the scheduler to retry later when information is missing?
-Avoid the situation by (Somehow?
-How?!) always providing the information before registering the driver - probably doesn’t work for PVCs with late binding because the pod gets scheduled even if the driver isn’t installed (which also is a problem for the CSIDriverInfo approach…).

 ### API